 - Offered in English, Spanish

 Right outside of the town of San Ignacio, you’ll find the ruins of Cahal Pech.
-This site dates all the way back to 1200 BC, making it one of the oldest sites from the Maya world.
-Besides temples, you can also see ball courts and stelae, stone slabs covered in enlightening engravings.
+This site dates all the way back to 1200 BC, making it one of the oldest Maya sites in Belize.
+Besides temples, you can also see ball courts and stelae – stone slabs covered in enlightening engravings.

-Travel about 30 minutes away to reach Xunantunich, a Maya ruin located near the foot of the Maya Mountains.
+Travel about 30 minutes to reach Xunantunich, a Maya ruin located near the foot of the Maya Mountains.
 At Xunantunich, you’ll see the large, central temple of El Castillo.
 It’s covered in intricate hieroglyphs and is believed to have served as a shrine as well as an administrative center.
 Your guide will be able to describe what the site looked like at the height of its influence, filling in the details to complete your journey back in time.

 Attractions VisitedCahal Pech Ruins